ADMAntwerp/llm-liedetector-keyphrase/README.md

 # Exploring the generalization of LLM truth directions on conversational formats.:

-This is a paper repository that was used to explore how LLM truth directions generalize across various conversational formats.
+This is the code repository corresponding to this paper: https://arxiv.org/abs/2505.09807.

 ![](figures/Llama3-8b-instruct/keyphrase_pca.png)